French Porcelain Room

-Housing Marjorie Post’s renowned collection of Sèvres porcelain, the French Porcelain room testifies to her enthusiasm for her collection and her plan to establish Hillwood as a museum.
+Housing Marjorie Post’s renowned collection of Sèvres porcelain, the French porcelain room testifies to her enthusiasm for her collection and her plan to establish Hillwood as a museum.
 Majestically displayed in built-in cases she had designed for this purpose, this room contains a wide variety of objects.
 The diversity of the collection—various colors, shapes, sizes, and decorative motifs are present—demonstrates the tremendous skill and prolific output of France’s Sèvres factory.

-Marjorie began purchasing French porcelain in the 1920s and retained a lifelong love for the famed blue celeste, or “heavenly blue,” pieces.
-A large tureen made in 1754, probably from the first complete service that the Sèvres factory ever made, is notable for the curving shapes reminiscent of 18th-century architecture that became a hallmark of Sèvres design.
+Post began purchasing French porcelain in the 1920s and retained a lifelong love for the famed blue celeste, or “heavenly blue,” pieces.
+A large tureen made in 1754, probably from the first complete service that the Sèvres factory ever made, is notable for the curving shapes reminiscent of eighteenth-century architecture that became a hallmark of Sèvres design.
 An ice cup from the Cameo Service, commissioned by Catherine the Great, shows the great manufactory still producing dazzling works in the blue celeste hue over a quarter century later.

 Blue celeste pieces are not the only objects of note, however.
 A cup and saucer with a portrait of Benjamin Franklin, commemorating his time as American minister to Paris in the 1770s, is on display.
 Another favorite, a pair of cups decorated with rebuses, or word and picture puzzles, delights visitors with their translations reading “she is ravishingly beautiful” and “and he possesses you.”